Trichonephila clavata

 Habitat

-In its East Asian range, occupies varied including forests, edges, and anthropogenic landscapes.
-In the North range, has been documented in secondary forests, suburban areas, urban environments, and along roadsides.
+In its native East Asian range, occupies varied including forests, edges, and anthropogenic landscapes.
+In the introduced North American range, has been documented in secondary forests, suburban areas, urban environments, and along roadsides.
 Shows notable for human-disturbed habitats, with webs frequently constructed on homes, landscape plants, utility poles, and other structures.
-A 2024 study confirmed web placement within 5–10 meters of roads and demonstrated that near moderate- to heavy-traffic roads showed slightly reduced attack rates (51% vs. 65%) compared to low-traffic sites, but maintained comparable body mass, indicating compensatory foraging ability.
+A 2024 study confirmed web placement within 5–10 meters of roads and demonstrated that spiders near moderate- to heavy-traffic roads showed slightly reduced prey attack rates (51% vs. 65%) compared to low-traffic sites, but maintained comparable body mass, indicating compensatory foraging ability.

 Distribution

-to East Asia: Japan (except Hokkaidō), Korea, Taiwan, China, and India.
+Native to East Asia: Japan (except Hokkaidō), Korea, Taiwan, China, and India.
 First detected in North America in northeast Georgia, USA around 2010, with confirmed establishment by 2014.
 As of October 2022, confirmed in Georgia, South Carolina, North Carolina, Tennessee, Alabama, Oklahoma, West Virginia, Maryland, and Pennsylvania.
-By 2024, documented in additional states including Virginia, Kentucky, Ohio, Massachusetts, New York, and Florida. occur in the northeastern United States, including confirmed breeding in Howard County, Maryland since 2022.
+By 2024, documented in additional states including Virginia, Kentucky, Ohio, Massachusetts, New York, and Florida.
+Disjunct occur in the northeastern United States, including confirmed breeding populations in Howard County, Maryland since 2022.
 The has also been recorded in Jammu and Kashmir, India at 1,557 m elevation, representing a northern range extension in Asia.

 Seasonality

-Overwinters as within egg sacs attached to vegetation. emerge and disperse in spring. are present from late summer through autumn, with mating occurring in autumn when smaller males enter female webs.
-Females egg sacs containing 400–1,500 eggs on trees in autumn, then perish by late autumn or early winter.
+Overwinters as within silk egg sacs attached to vegetation.
+Juveniles emerge and disperse in spring. are present from late summer through autumn, with mating occurring in autumn when smaller males enter female webs.
+Females deposit egg sacs containing 400–1,500 eggs on trees in autumn, then perish by late autumn or early winter.
 The is completed more rapidly than that of T. clavipes, enabling exploitation of narrower seasonal windows.

 Diet